DETAILED ACTION

 an optical device comprising: a light source configured to emit light (FIG. 8, coaxial illumination 11);

-a second reflector, the second reflector being configured to reflect the light output from the polarizing prism (FIG. 8, mirror 3b reflects the rest of the light output by polarization beam splitter 3c and serves as a second reflector);
+a first reflector and a second reflector, each of the first reflector and the second reflector being configured to reflect the light output from the polarizing prism (FIG. 8, mirror 3b reflects the rest of the light output by polarization beam splitter 3c and serves as a second reflector);

-Fujita arranges the polarization beam splitter between the targets rather than placing it to the side and using a separate device to redirect the polarized beams and achieves focusing by using lens 2 to focus the light as it goes into light synthesis unit 3 and as it returns, so does not explicitly teach a first reflector configured to reflect output light from the polarizing prism, nor individual lenses for each of the two paths for the two detection targets, so does not separately teach a first lens configured to condense the light reflected by the first reflector; and a second lens configured to condense the light reflected by the second reflector.
+Fujita arranges the polarization beam splitter between the targets rather than placing it to the side and using a separate device to redirect the polarized beams and achieves focusing by using lens 2 to focus the light as it goes into light synthesis unit 3 and as it returns, so does not explicitly teach a first reflector configured to reflect output light from the polarizing prism, nor individual lenses for each of the two paths for the two detection targets, so does not separately teach a first lens configured to condense the light reflected by the first reflector; a second lens configured to condense the light reflected by the second reflector; and that the first prism is configured to output the totally reflected first light to the first reflector.

-In the same field of endeavor of optically detecting multiple measurement positions Kasai does teach a first reflector configured to reflect output light from the polarizing prism (FIG. 9, mirrors 13 direct the split light to the targets and mirrors 22 that direct reflected light away from the targets) and a first lens configured to condense the light reflected by the first reflector (FIG. 9, first condenser lens 16, shown inside one of the instances of measurement optical system 10); and a second lens configured to condense the light reflected by the second reflector (FIG. 9, first condenser lens 16, inside of the other instance of measurement optical system 10).
-By using additional mirrors, Kasai is able to manipulate the light onto the two measurement targets after it has been split, allowing for more flexibility in designing the beam paths and by using separate condenser lenses for the two measurement sites, Kasai is able to tune the focus of the illumination separately for the two beam paths after they are split from each other.
+In the same field of endeavor of optically detecting multiple measurement positions, Kasai does teach a first reflector configured to reflect output light from the polarizing prism (FIG. 9, mirrors 13 direct the split light to the targets and mirrors 22 that direct reflected light away from the targets) and a first lens configured to condense the light reflected by the first reflector (FIG. 9, first condenser lens 16, shown inside one of the instances of measurement optical system 10); and a second lens configured to condense the light reflected by the second reflector (FIG. 9, first condenser lens 16, inside of the other instance of measurement optical system 10) and that the first prism is configured to output the totally reflected first light to the first reflector (FIG. 9, mirrors 22 are downstream of the polarizing beam splitters).
+By using additional mirrors, before light interacts with the measurement targets and after, Kasai is able to manipulate the light onto and from the two measurement targets after it has been split, allowing for more flexibility in designing the beam paths and by using separate condenser lenses for the two measurement sites, Kasai is able to tune the focus of the illumination separately for the two beam paths after they are split from each other.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the die bonding system of Fujita with the separate mirrors and lenses of Kasai in order to rearrange the beam path to a more convenient shape and be able to separately tune the focus of the two measurement targets and condense the light and focus the imaging system on the desired regions of the die and wafer.